Prize money: $7,500

 Before entering the Calibre Essay Prize, all entrants must read the Terms and Conditions.

 Entries may be offered elsewhere during the judging of the Calibre Prize.
 If an entrant is longlisted and has their essay offered elsewhere, the entrant will have 24 hours to decide if they would like to withdraw their essay on offer elsewhere or from the Calibre Prize.
 Exclusivity is essential for longlisted essays.
 The overall winning essay will be published in the magazine in the May 2020 with the runner-up to be published later in the year.

 Online entry (current ABR subscriber) - $15

 Online entry (standard/non subscriber) - $25*

-*Non-subscribers will receive access to ABR Online free of charge for four months.
-Eligible entrants will be contacted when this complimentary subscription has been activated within the month following entry.
+*Non-subscribers will receive the digital edition of ABR free of charge for four months.
+Eligible entrants will be emailed with details when this complimentary subscription has been activated within the month following entry.

 Subsequent entries may be submitted at the subscriber rate